Photographic proof of a black hole at the center of our galaxy

 What you see

-The image consists of a fiery orange ring surrounding a dark spot.
+The image consists of a fiery ring surrounding a dark spot.
 This spot is what scientists understand to be Sgr A*, effectively proving its existence.
 The image is a result of five years of data crunching on supercomputers, which included over 80 million central processing unit hours on the NSF-supported Frontera supercomputer and an additional 20 million hours on the Open Science Grid

 “The widespread collaboration was essential because each telescope has a different view from its place on Earth and therefore provides a unique contribution to the data set, which combines for a fuller view of Sgr A*,” Malato notes.